 In line with this trend of unmarried couples comes ‘palimony,' or spousal support between long-term, but unmarried, partners.
 In 2010, palimony laws changed, allowing it to be awarded in certain cases where the couple has signed a written agreement.
 For more information, read our article entitled Palimony in NJ.Certified Matrimonial Attorneys in New Jersey

 Once you’ve gotten some fundamental information about your New Jersey family law situation, and you’re ready to hire a lawyer, you should hire a certified matrimonial attorney.
 These professionals must be in good standing with the state bar and have been a member for at least 5 years.
 They will pass a written examination and also present favorable evaluations from their legal peers, including judges.
 These individuals show a proficiency and expertise in matrimonial law.
 Find out why hiring a certified matrimonial attorney is the best option by reading the article titled What is a certified Matrimonial Attorney in NJ.

 Peter Van Aulen is a certified matrimonial law attorney and has been practicing family law for over twenty years in New Jersey.
-If you are ready to proceed with your New Jersey family law case, get in touch with Peter Van Aulen today, for a free, in-office consultation at 201-845-7400.
+If you are ready to proceed with your New Jersey family law case, get in touch with Peter Van Aulen today, for a consultation at 201-845-7400.